lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/1_Setup_GCP_Account.md

    - USE **each** GCP Project as a container for **each** of your research projects
    - CREATE separate GCP projects, as a best practice (this allows you to more easily manage security & service costs by grant)
  - **ADD** GCP service instances to your GCP Project
-    - Add servvices by data center location and GCP project name, for example...
+    - Add services by data center location and GCP project name, for example...
     - Add a Virtual Machine instance & a Cloud Storage bucket which are located...
       - in the Google datacenter in `us-east` --AND--
       - in your GCP Project named `my-research-project`